SciddhantoSinha/Keratoconus-Detection-Using-CNN/README.md

-# Keratoconus Detection Using CNN
+# Keratoconus Detection Algorithm Using CNN

 ## 📌 Project Overview
 This project focuses on developing a **Convolutional Neural Network (CNN)** based algorithm, called **KeratoDetect**, to detect and analyze keratoconus from corneal topography images.